Geoff Ball: The Inventor of the VIBRANT SOUNDBRIDGE

 MB: What is it like to have invented the implant that enables you to hear?

-When I had my implantation I heard with my own device, in my own head, for the first time.
-Yeah, it was very cool.
-I have to admit it.
-And every now and then when I switch my implants on, and can hear, I think to myself, “Wow.
-That is really awesome.”
+When I had my implantation, I heard with my own device in my own head for the first time.
+Yeah, it was very cool, I have to admit.
+And every now and then when I switch my implants on and can hear, I think to myself, “Wow, that is really awesome!”

-MB: You received your second SOUNDBRIDGE in 2015.
+MB: You received a new SOUNDBRIDGE in 2015.
 Why did you wait so long?

 Thanks, Geoff!